Rigbin/fhj-webserv-ex/sections/01_apache.md

 > <Directory "/var/www/msd-webservice.at/html">
 > </Directory>
 > ```
-> To specify where the should apply, we need a `Directory` directive.
+> To specify where (location) the rule(s) should apply, we need a `Directory` directive.
 This block will enclose a group of directives that will apply only to the named directory and sub-directories, as well as the files inside of them.
 > Because the destination of the request will be the `DocumentRoot` of our `VirtualHost`, we need to set up that path here.
 > ```apache
 > RewriteEngine On